-Report: Johnny Manziel Signs Contract with AAF, Assigned to Memphis Express
+Johnny Manziel Signs Contract with AAF, Assigned to Memphis Express

-Report: Johnny Manziel Signs Contract with AAF, Assigned to Memphis ExpressMarch 17, 2019
+Johnny Manziel Signs Contract with AAF, Assigned to Memphis ExpressMarch 17, 2019

-Former Cleveland Browns quarterback Johnny Manziel signed a standard player agreement with the Alliance of American Football on Saturday, according to ESPN's Adam Schefter.
+Former Cleveland Browns quarterback Johnny Manziel signed a standard player agreement with the Alliance of American Football on Saturday and was assigned to the Memphis Express, the league announced.

-Pro Football Talk's Mike Florio reported Manziel was assigned to the Memphis Express after the San Antonio Commanders waived his rights.
+ESPN's Adam Schefter first reported the news, while Pro Football Talk's Mike Florio reported Manziel was assigned to the Express after the San Antonio Commanders waived his rights.

+"We are pleased to welcome Johnny Manziel to the Alliance of American Football, which we've always described as a league of opportunity for talented players to launch or revitalize their pro football careers," AAF co-founder Bill Polian said in a statement.
+"We completed extensive background work to determine whether it would be appropriate for Johnny to play this season, and after consulting with many people familiar with his situation, we concluded that it would be good for him to resume his pro football career here at The Alliance."

 This comes after the former Heisman Trophy winner was released from his contract with the Canadian Football League, with CFL Commissioner Randy Ambrosie announcing the league would not allow any of its teams to sign the free agent as the result of him violating undisclosed terms of his contract: